 In City of Boerne v.
 Flores (1997), the Court struck down the provisions of the RFRA as they applied to the states.
 RFRA remains constitutional on the federal level.

-Congress passes Religious Freedom Restoration Act after Native American religion case
+Congress passed Religious Freedom Restoration Act after First Amendment free exercise case

 In Smith, the Court upheld a decision by an Oregon state agency to deny unemployment benefits to two Native Americans who were dismissed from drug counseling jobs because they had tested positive for peyote, a hallucinogenic drug.
 Both men had ingested the drug in a Native American religious ceremony.